We all know Korean food is good. Here are 10 Korean restaurants -- with

 To Sok Chon is famous for being famous.
 It used to be a favorite of the late president, Noh Muh-hyun.
 It’s a mainstay in guidebooks to Seoul, as evidenced by its popularity among tourists, and yet, the hype is well-deserved.

-But once you've tasted the broth -- at turns nutty, sweet, and soothing -- you're not going to want to wait until next summer to taste it again.
+and soothing -- you're not going to want to wait until next summer to

 A bowl of samgyetang costs ₩15,000.